racday/ai-capstone/README.md

 ## Overview

-Using Breast Cancer Tumor data from the State of Wisconsin, the goal of this study was to develop a model that will predict Malignant tumors with the highest possible accuracy.
-After using ____ techniques on the data, the model was able to return an accuracy rate of ___.
+Using Breast Cancer Tumor data from the State of Wisconsin, the goal of this study was to develop a model that will predict Malignant tumors with the highest possible accuracy, and lowest level of false negatives.
+After using Logistic Regression, Decision Tree and Random Forest techniques on the data, the model was able to return an accuracy rate of ___.

 ![image](./PDF/national-cancer-institute-NbZQYileaOI-unsplash.jpg)

 ## Business Understanding and Data Understanding

 Explain the project context, using at least one citation to demonstrate your domain understanding Consider including visualizations here as well